peterruler/A-Medical-AI-Chat/README.md

 - `ollama run biomistral1`

 # Run the chainlit-chat (optional)

 - `cd langchain-gemma-ollama-chainlit` change directory

 - replace in langchain-gemma-ollama-chainlit-de.py: `model = Ollama(model="gemma:2b")` - instead of gemma:2b with your model name e.g. `mistral` or custom installation `biomistral1`.

-- and run the mistral code chat in a browser:
+- and run the chat in a browser:
-- `chainlit run langchain-mistral-ollama-chainlit.py`
+- `chainlit run langchain-gemma-ollama-chainlit-de.py` -> medical
-- and run the biomistral (install custom) chat in a browser:
-- `chainlit run langchain-gemma-ollama-chainlit-de.py`
+- `chainlit run langchain-mistral-ollama-chainlit.py` -> code

 ![Proof](/aspirin2.png?raw=true "biomistral1")

 # Install a model thats not listed in the ollama directory (/library) (optional)